How to Make the Best Sweet and Spicy Pineapple Chicken Kabobs Recipe

 - You may also like this recipe for Bacon Wrapped Shrimp Kabobs from Barefeet in the Kitchen.

 Thanks for visiting come back soon!

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 Sweet And Spicy Pineapple Chicken Kabobs

 Servings: 6 kabobs

-- 4 boneless skinless chicken breasts cut into 1 inch chunks [approximately 2 lbs]
+- 4 8 oz boneless skinless chicken breasts cut into 1 inch chunks

-- 1 tsp minced ginger or 1/2 tsp ground ginger
+- 1 teaspoon minced ginger or ½ teaspoon ground ginger

 - salt & black pepper to taste

 - To prepare the marinade: Whisk together the marinade ingredients.
 Pour into a large plastic storage bag.
-Add the chicken and place into the fridge to marinate for at least 4 hours, overnight is ideal.
+Add the chicken chinks and place into the fridge to marinate for at least 4 hours, preferably overnight.

-- To prepare the kabobs: When you're ready to prepare the kabobs, remove the chicken from the marinade.
-Alternate the peppers, chicken, pineapple and onion chunks onto the skewers.
+- To prepare the kabobs: Remove the chicken from the marinade.
+Thread onto skewers alternating the peppers, chicken, pineapple and onion chunks onto the skewers.
 Season everything lightly with salt and pepper.

-- Oil the grill grates and preheat the grill to medium-high heat.
+- To grill: Oil grill grates and preheat grill to medium-high heat.
 Cook the kabobs rotating as needed so they will cook evenly.
-About 4 minutes on all sides.
+About 2-3 minutes on all sides.
 The kabobs should char, but, not burn.

 - In the last 2 minutes of grilling, reduce the grill temperature to medium and begin to baste the kabobs with the spicy pineapple glaze until lightly charred